 Margot Wilson is the proprietor of Castle Carrington Publishing, TransGender Publishing (the first Canadian publisher specializing in publishing transgender manuscripts and authors) and now Stephanie Castle Publications.
 A recently retired professor of Anthropology at the University of Victoria, Margot has previously undertaken anthropological research in rural villages, at a shelter for abandoned women and children and at the Danish-Bangladesh Leprosy Mission in Bangladesh.

 In 2018, Margot published the first in a series of life histories, Girl in the Dream: Stephanie (Sydney) Castle Heal, a Transgender Life, Stephanie’s life story.
 Also published in 2018 is a second edition of Feelings: A Transsexual’s Explanation of a Baffling Condition.
 Originally published in 1992, Feelings was Stephanie’s first non-fiction book on transgender issues.
-Other books by Stephanie include The Zenith Experience: Encounters and Memories in a Transgender Setting (non-fiction, currently out of print) and 9 fictional novels with transgender themes (see Currently Available and Out of Print).
+Other books by Stephanie include The Zenith Experience: Encounters and Memories in a Transgender Setting (non-fiction, currently out of print) and 9 fictional novels with transgender themes (see New Releases and Cascade Series Novels).